 Portable air conditioners with a dual-hose design pull in warm air from the room, cool it and distribute it back into the room.
 However, thanks to the dual-hose design, they don’t pull air from the room to cool the internal components.
 You have an intake and exhaust hose at the back of the unit.

-The exhaust hose is the usual venting pipe that comes with single-hose ACs and its main function is to expel heat outside.
+The exhaust hose is the usual venting pipe that comes with single-hose ACs, and its main function is to expel heat outside.
 The intake hose draws in air from the outside to help cool down the mechanical components in the machine.
-The excess air this pipe helps draw in prevents negative pressure since the machine doesn’t have to pull air from the room.
+The excess air in this pipe helps draw in prevents negative pressure since the machine doesn’t have to pull air from the room.

 Type #3 - Evaporative

 Evaporative portable air coolers do not have a condenser or compressor like traditional air conditioners.
 Instead, they use the process of evaporation to cool the air.
-Water is poured into the cooler and then evaporated, which cools the air being blown out by the fan.
+Water is poured into the cooler and then evaporates, which cools the air being blown out by the fan.

 These coolers do not require venting hoses because they do not have internal mechanical components that generate heat and need cooling.
 This makes them truly portable, as they do not need to be connected to a window kit.
 They are most effective in areas with low humidity.